Lady Randolph Churchill: Early life

 Jeanette Jerome was born in the Cobble Hill section of Brooklyn in 1854, the second of four daughters (one died in childhood) of financier, sportsman, and speculator Leonard Jerome and his wife Clarissa "Clara", daughter of Ambrose Hall, a landowner.
 Jerome's father was of Huguenot extraction, his forebears having emigrated to America from the Isle of Wight in 1710.
-Hall family lore insists that Jennie had Iroquois ancestry through her maternal grandmother; however, there is no research or evidence to corroborate this.
+Hall family lore insists that Jennie had Haudenosaunee (Iroquois) ancestry through her maternal grandmother; however, there is no research or evidence to corroborate this.

 She was raised in Brooklyn, (Note: Brooklyn was an independent city prior to the consolidation of the cities of New York (then Manhattan and the Bronx) and Brooklyn with the largely rural areas of Queens and Staten Island in 1898.)
 Manhattan, Paris and London.
 She had two surviving sisters, Clarita (1851–1935) and Leonie (1859–1943).
 Another sister, Camille (1855–1863) died when Jennie was nine.